truenas/documentation/content/SCALE/SCALEUIReference/DataProtection/RsyncTasksScreensSCALE.md

  - ssh
 ---

-The **Rsync Task** widget on the **Data Protection** screen shows configured rsync tasks configured on the TrueNAS system, and provides access to configuration screens to add single-time or scheduled recurring transfers between TrueNAS SCALE and an rsync backup server.
+The **Rsync Task** widget on the **Data Protection** screen shows configured rsync tasks configured on the TrueNAS system, and provides access to configuration screens to add single-time or scheduled recurring transfers between TrueNAS and an rsync backup server.
 Rsync tasks are an effective method to back up data to a remote location.

 ## Rsync Task Widget